dlstreamer/dlstreamer/docs/source/dev_guide/object_tracking.md

 the class label is considered for updating the `object_id` of an object or not.
 When set to `true`, a new tracking ID will be assigned to an object when the class label changes.
-When set to `false`, the tracking ID will be retained based on the position of the bounding box, even if the class label of the object changes due to model inaccuracy.
+When set to `false`, the tracking ID will be retained, based on the position of the bounding box, even if the class label of the object changes due to model inaccuracy.
 The default value is `true`.